Aid Stations 101

 • Fill water bottles, help find drop bags (Aid Station 6 only), help get and prepare food.
 Generally be of assistance to the runners and offer encouragement.
 When not in use, keep food covered, cold, protected etc.

-• If a runner is having a medical problem, notify the Ham Radio Operators immediately so they can radio for help if needed.
+• If a runner is having a medical problem, notify the communications volunteers immediately so they can radio for help if needed.

-• If a runner drops out of the race, make sure you notify the Ham Radio Operators right away.
+• If a runner drops out of the race, record their bib number and give that information to the communications volunteer(s) right away.

-• When runners come into the aid station HAM Radio Operators will record their race numbers.
-Please also offer any assistance to the HAM Radio Operators in recording numbers and times especially during “peak” times when there are many runners coming in and out of your aid station.
+• When runners come into the aid station communications volunteers will record their race numbers.
+Please also offer any assistance to the communications volunteer(s) in recording numbers and times especially during “peak” times when there are many runners coming in and out of your aid station.

 • The trail “sweeps” will be shortly behind the last runner on the last loop.
 The sweeps are there to make sure that nobody is left behind / hurt on the trail, pick up course markings and pickup any garbage left on the trail.
 When the “sweeps” arrive, that is your cue that you can close your aid station.
 Be sure to have some water and snacks available for the sweeps.